OWASP/owasp-mastg/Document/0x04f-Testing-Network-Communication.md

     WebRequest.DefaultWebProxy = new WebProxy("192.168.11.1", 8080);
     ```

 - Use bettercap in order to get a man-in-the-middle position (MITM), see the section above about how to setup a MITM attack.
-When being MITM we only need to redirect port 443 to our interception proxy running on localhost.
+When being MITM we only need to redirect port 443 to your interception proxy running on localhost.
 This can be done by using the command `rdr` on macOS:

     ```shell
     $ echo "